manthanugemuge/Lol-Extension/README.md

 # Lol Extension
-Click Extension to get Random Joke on Browser you install extension on.
+You click on this google chrome extension to get a random Joke every time 😂

 ## About the Project
 Jokes Extension for any Browser <br>